Stochastic Gravitational Wave Background from Chiral Superconducting Cosmic Strings: Emission of vector radiation by current-carrying loops

 where $\gem_0$ and $D$ are constant parameters.
 In Fig.~\ref{fig:BurdenAv}, one can see that this expression accurately describes the emission of vector radiation by Burden loops, using the fitting values listed in Table \ref{TableAD}.

 This analysis shows that, although current is (obviously) essential for the emission of vector radiation, as current increases there is a suppression of the efficiency of emission.
-As a matter of fact, $\langle \gem \rangle$ peaks at moderate currents of roughly $F_\pm \sim 0.4$.
+As a matter of fact, $\langle \gem \rangle$ peaks at moderate currents of roughly $F'_\pm \sim 0.4$.
 Moreover, while the results are qualitatively similar in both cases, the emission efficiency of vector radiation is higher for chiral currents than for symmetric currents.

-For loops with kinks, we find a very similar scenario for the averaged vector radiation emission efficiency $\langle \gem \rangle$ --- which we display in Fig.~\ref{fig:CuspLessGeAv}.
-Again $\langle \gem \rangle$ may be described by a phenomenological relation of the the form in Eq.~\eqref{Gfun} albeit with different fitting constants (as shown in Table~\ref{TableAD}).
-The main difference between Burden loops and loops with kinks may be seen in the spectrum of emission, whose computation is detailed in Appendix~\ref{Cuspless loop}.
+For Garfinkle-Vachaspati loop solutions~\cite{GarfinkleVachaspati2}, which describe loops with kinks, we find a very similar scenario for the averaged vector radiation emission efficiency $\langle \gem \rangle$ (we average over possible shapes controlled by parameter $\beta$ in Appendix \ref{Cuspless loop}) --- which we display in Fig.~\ref{fig:CuspLessGeAv}.
+Again $\langle \gem \rangle$ may be described by a phenomenological relation of the form in Eq.~\eqref{Gfun} albeit with different fitting constants (as shown in Table~\ref{TableAD}).
+The main difference between loops with quasi-cusps and loops with kinks may be seen in the spectrum of emission, whose computation is detailed in Appendix~\ref{Cuspless loop}.
 For loops with kinks, we found that $\gem_j$ follows a power-law, without the additional exponential suppression found for Burden loops.
-The dominant contribution to vector radiation in high frequencies for current-carrying strings is then generated by kinks, rather than quasi-cusps (similarly to what was shown for GWs \cite{Paper1}).
+The dominant contribution to vector radiation in high frequencies for current-carrying strings is then generated by kinks, rather than quasi-cusps (similar to what was shown for GWs \cite{Paper1}).

-We then conclude that the vector radiation efficiency for Burden loops with chiral and transonic currents is well approximated by a relation of the form of \eqref{Gfun}.
-Since the vector radiation of current-carrying loops with kinks --- whose solution is valid for any master function $\mathcal{L}(\kappa)$ ---, are also well described by Eq.~\eqref{Gfun}, we conjecture that this relation may hold for any type of current-carrying loops (with different fitting constants).
+Our results show that the vector radiation efficiency for both Burden loops with chiral and transonic currents and for Garfinkle-Vachaspati loops is well approximated by a relation of the form of \eqref{Gfun}.
+Note also that the current-carrying Garfinkle-Vachaspati loops we consider are a solution for the general superconducting string equations of motion --- i.e. for any master function $\mathcal{L}(\kappa)$ --- and so these results apply, in this case, to superconducting strings in general.
+This suggests that this relation may, in fact, hold for any type of current-carrying loops (with different fitting constants).